Bronswell Patrick: Personal life

 Patrick married his wife, Julie, in the late 1990s while he was still a minor leaguer.
 Shortly after getting married, they had a son named Tavian.
-Tavian was recruited to play college football at Arizona State.
+Tavian walked on to play college football at Arizona State.

 According to Patrick, his unusual given name was suggested by an aunt, who claimed to have seen it used overseas.
 He has two sons Tavain, Kilian, and one daughter Jayden.